Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Groovy Waters.
+Every great song by James White and The Blacks.
 All the underground hits.

-All Q65 tracks.
-I heard you have a vinyl of every Excepter record on German import.
+All Johnny Clarke tracks.
+I heard you have a vinyl of every H. Thieme record on German import.

-I hear you're buying a 808 and a snare and are throwing your macbook out the window because you want to make something real.
-You want to make a Eyeless In Gaza record.
+I hear you're buying a rhodes and a mellotron and are throwing your macbook out the window because you want to make something real.
+You want to make a R.M.O. record.

-I hear that you and your band have sold your synthesizer and bought a chamberlin.
+I hear that you and your band have sold your arpeggiator and bought a mellotron.

-I hear that you and your band have sold your chamberlin and bought a synthesizer.
+I hear that you and your band have sold your mellotron and bought an arpeggiator.

 I hear everybody that you know is more relevant than everybody that I know.